MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflows-deployment.md

 ## Prerequisites to deploying Lifecycle Workflows

-The following information is important information about your organization and the technologies that need to be in place prior to deploying Lifecycle Workflows.
+The following information is important information about your organization and the technologies that need to be in place before deploying Lifecycle Workflows.
 Ensure that you can answer yes to each of the items before attempting to deploy Lifecycle Workflows.

 |Item|Description|Documentation|
 |-----|-----|-----|